icyleaf/halite/README.md

 ### Middlewares

-Halite now has middlewares (a.k.a features) support providing a simple way to plug in intermediate custom logic in your HTTP client and allowing you to monitor outgoing requests, and incoming responses.
+Halite now has middlewares (a.k.a features) support providing a simple way to plug in intermediate custom logic in your HTTP client and allowing you to monitor outgoing requests, and incoming responses, even use interceptor.

 Avaiabled features:

 - logger (Cool, aha!)

+#### Write a simple feature

 Let's implement simple middleware that prints each request: